jro31/jethro-codes/_articles/templates/rails-api.md

 ## Repo

-This template is public repo on GitHub, and can be found [here](https://github.com/jro31/rails-api-template).
+This template is a public repo on GitHub, and can be found [here](https://github.com/jro31/rails-api-template).

 ## Specifications